 [Classification of soft tissue injury associated with fractures]

-Patient should be examined for neurovascular injury and other musculoskeletal injuries.
+The patient should be examined for neurovascular injury and other musculoskeletal injuries.

 If patients have preexisting conditions or comorbidities, then appropriate blood investigations are done.